jeremiahforsythe/jeremiahforsythe/README.md

 🏡 I’m from Mandan ND
+Personal Information:

+- 🏡 I'm from Mandan, ND.
+-
-📚 I'm currently learning Penetration testing and Offensive Security
+- 📚 I'm currently learning about Artificial Intelligence.
+-

-📚 I'm other goal is too be completly professional  and profifiecent with python and too be at software engineer level
+- 📚 Another goal of mine is to become completely professional and proficient in Python, aiming to reach a software engineer level.

 ---